 3. You must have the courage to say that something won’t work.
 In case of conflict, suggest sleeping on it

-Research is your best friend here.
+In software engineering, research is your best friend.
 When you try to get people on board with your vision, prepare data to support your opinions, answers to potential counterarguments and possible outcomes/profits.
 Sometimes it takes more than five minutes to convince business people to your ideas.

 In case of an absolute crisis, suggest a break or postpone the meeting to another day, so everybody involved has enough time to think the problem through.
 From my experience, it works miracles.

 Be prepared to be a busy bee.
 You will get a lot of different tasks and you will never have enough time for all of them.
 That’s why you need to understand what’s important and what can wait.

 Remember not to bury yourself in something that takes ages to complete but is not so urgent.
 Don’t let one small topic steal all your attention for half a day.